swang01/final/README.md

     - Was somewhat successful getting pipes to work with subservers, but running into issues with reading and the program pausing to get data.
 This was all work done on a separate repo but I added
     - When data is getting written and read from the pipes, the retrieval and writing of data is only successful when the client first connects to the server and sends in its first input, but afterwards client gets stalled and the pipes in the server/subservers receive weird data from previous clients, a seg fault occurs and crashes the server.
 Clients are left hanging
     - Unable to get pipes to work because program would pause and information would only be read in pipes after a new client has joined for some reason.
 Couldn't figure out why after being unable to test code because I kept getting the error that address was already in use.
+  - Vivian:
+    - Tried to deal with data being passed between client and sub-server, but there was an error that didn't allow the game to continue.
+    - Added in a function where the user types in their username before starting the race
+    - Tried to implement the use of structs into the communication between the sub-servers and the server but pipes weren't working, so was very unsuccessful